Universeodon-com/community/README.md

 # community

-lease be excellent to each other
+Please be excellent to each other

 Rules page here: https://universeodon.com/about